Mayor Bill Collins is announcing that offices located in City Hall will be closed on Friday, April 18, 2025, in observance of the Good Friday holiday.

 Updates:

-City of Marion Tax Return Forms for 2023 tax filing are now available for download.
-Click Here to be redirected to the Income Tax page.
+City of Marion Tax Return Forms for the 2024 tax filing are now available for download.

 Updates: